-Jow (118) New York | March 16, 2013| Updated January 14, 2015
+Jow (274) New York, New York | March 16, 2013| Updated January 14, 2015

 Treated myself to a sake night out.
 I alreadybate but will definitely come back for food.
 Really weird location in basement but nice your there it feels super authentic.
 Staff was helpful and knowledgeable and food looked amazing.
 Tons of sakes really cool

 Damn - this place is amazing.
 Went here for dinner with some fine NYC folks and had an amazing time.
 An amazing assortment of foods (at shockingly reasonable prices - particularly considering the neighborhood you’re in).
 An extensive sake selection (although they were out of quite a bit of them when we were in - there were certainly plenty of other things to take their place).
 Great ambiance - sort of laid back and casual but the food presentation is anything but.
 Our server was a little bit scattered, but again, the quality of the food and the drink more than made up for it.
 I can’t believe I never got to this place when I lived here.

 This place is just too cool. *Enormous* list of sake, every one available by the glass, carafe, or bottle.
 Knowledgeable and helpful staff.
 Delicious Japanese food that is a far cry from the sushi & teriyaki chicken that 99% of J restaurants in this country have.
 Value is good, too: for 5 of us eating a full meal + desert + 5 carafes of sake came out to $50/person including tax and tip.
 This was pretty high quality stuff, too.

-theisti (446) Leawood, Kansas | August 24, 2011| Updated September 8, 2014
+theisti (889) Kansas | August 24, 2011| Updated September 8, 2014